CyVerse-learning-materials/foss/docs/final_project/overview.md

 ## Description

+### Option 1
 For the Fall 2023 capstone project, we will introduce hands-on exercises at the end of each FOSS session that will help crystalize the material learned that day.
-Over the 7 weeks of the course, you will be building and populating a Github repository or 'research object' for you own research projects.
+Over the 8 weeks of the course, you will be building and populating a Github repository or 'research object' for you own research projects.
 For example, for the session where we cover Data Management, we will have an exercise where you write a mini data management plan and post it in your Github Repo.

-### Old Style Capstone Projects
+### Option 2
-For the project, you will choose one (or more) skill(s) or concept(s) from FOSS and apply it to one of your own projects.
+For option 2, you can forego the week-to-week exercises.
+Instead, you will choose one (or more) skill(s) or concept(s) from FOSS and apply it to one of your own projects.

 For instance, you could *write a Data Management Plan* for an upcoming project proposal, or you could *reorganize* an existing project and put all the code onto GitHub.
+You could *build a resume git.io web page*, or you could try to *containerize software*.
 You should try to identify what level your project is currently at for a given topic, and attempt to move up a level.
 This means you can try out a skill or idea you've never used before, or go to a more advanced level for something you already do.